billahdotdev/Learn-Inkscape/README.md

 >5.
 Filters and Effects:
 >>
->> &bull;Inkscape allows you to create clones of objects, which are linked copies that share the same properties as the original object.
-Any changes made to the original object are reflected in its clones.
+>> &bull;Inkscape provides a variety of filters and effects that you can apply to objects to achieve different visual effects.
+These include blur, drop shadow, glow, and many others.
 >>
 >>
 >>&bull;Symbols are reusable objects that can be placed multiple times in your artwork.
 Changes made to a symbol are applied to all instances of that symbol.